gaultier/blog/optimization-tales-cockroachdb-part1.md

 ## Final results

-Let's observe the latency of this query in production during the deployment of the fix:
+Let's observe the latency of this query in production during the deployment of the fix as a histogram:

 ![Results](crdb_recovery_addresses_3.png)